0GiS0/demos-codemotion-2025/.github/instructions/python.instructions.md

 - Use `if __name__ == '__main__':` for script entry points.
 - Use `import` statements at the top of the file.
 - Use `isinstance` for type checking.
+- `requirements.txt` should be used for package dependencies and the version should be pinned.